Skip to Content

 Helicopter Tour of the Strip

-If you prefer to stay closer to Vegas, check out these Las Vegas Strip aerial tours that start at around $115 per person.
+If you prefer to stay closer to Vegas, consider a Las Vegas Strip aerial tour with Maverick, which starts at around $115 per person.

-Unique helicopter tours that visit the Grand Canyon from Las Vegas are also available, although they’re a little more expensive.
+Unique helicopter tours that fly to the Grand Canyon from Vegas are also available, though they’re a little (… OK, a lot) more expensive.

 See a Comedy Show

-My wife and I recently visited Jimmy Kimmel’s Comedy Club while on a double date and were blown away by the talent we saw for a mere $22 each.
+My wife and I recently visited Jimmy Kimmel’s Comedy Club on a double date and were blown away by the talent for a mere $22 each.

-While we visited Jimmy Kimmel’s club at LINQ, there are comedy clubs all over the Strip – Shop options for your dates on Vegas.com, here!
+While we visited Jimmy Kimmel’s club at LINQ, there are comedy clubs all over the Strip.
+You can quickly survey your options on Vegas.com.

 The stage at Jimmy Kimmel's Comedy Club before the show.